Option Coordinator

 DEGREE PROGRAMS

 The Master of Science in Engineering may be characterized as being both career-oriented and flexible.
-Program plans and options are available to accommodate the needs of nearly every engineering graduate student.
-Graduate students enrolled in any of the engineering graduate programs must complete:
+Five different program plans are available to accommodate the needs of nearly every engineering graduate student.
+Graduate students enrolled in the Chemical Engineering graduate program must complete:

 - 30 semester hours for the thesis plan,

-- 36 semester hours for the management plan.
+- 33 semester hours for the management plan,

-The degree requirements consist of core courses, technical courses, and project courses.
-The management plan also requires a series of business courses.
-These degree programs are designed to provide graduate students with the knowledge and skills to excel in professional careers and/or pursue a PhD or doctorate degree in engineering.
-To obtain a list of core and technical course requirements for a particular engineering discipline, students should contact the option coordinator for the program of interest.
+The degree requirements consist of core courses, technical courses, graduate internships, and thesis or project courses.
+The management plan requires a series of business courses.
+The internship plan requires 6-9 semester hours of graduate-level internship courses.
+The graduate internship must be in the chemical engineering discipline and comparable to graduate course work.
+These degree programs are designed to provide graduate students with the knowledge and skills to excel in professional careers and/or pursue a PhD in Chemical Engineering.
+To obtain a list of core and technical course required in the Chemical Engineering program, students should contact the Graduate Program Coordinator.

 Program Plans